 This document strives to direct development in a manner which will protect and enhance the good character of Aberdeen and thus encouraging the ongoing economic and social vitality throughout the townscape which characterises the city.
-This document therefore aligns with the UN Sustainable Development Goal 11: Sustainable Cities and Communities and this document also aligns with Aberdeen Adapts Goal 1: Protecting buildings and historic assets.
+The ability to adapt existing building stock to meet users' needs will also make best use of embodied carbon.
+This document therefore aligns with the UN Sustainable Development Goal 11: Sustainable

+Cities and Communities.
+The document also aligns with Aberdeen Adapts Goal 1: Protecting buildings and preserving heritage, by understanding the risk to built heritage and addressing climate change though design and planning decisions.